-Water is one of the most important things birders can add to their backyard to attract birds, and a good water source can be even better than food for inviting feathered friends to visit.
+Water is one of the most important things birders can add to their yard to attract birds, and a good water source can be even better than food for inviting feathered friends to visit.
 All bird species need water, and adding one or more water features to your yard will quickly attract birds, including those that may never visit feeders.

 Why Birds Need Water